-The increase in the deferred revenue balance for the three months ended April 2, 2022 is primarily driven by cash payments received or due in advance of satisfying the Company's performance obligations offset by \$7.3 million of revenue recognized that was included in the deferred revenue balance at the beginning of the period.
+Deferred revenue was \$69.6 million and \$58.6 million as of April 1, 2023 and December 31, 2022, respectively.
+The increase in the deferred revenue balance for the three months ended April 1, 2023 is driven by cash payments received or due in advance of satisfying the Company's performance obligations and balances reclassified to contract asset during the period offset by \$13.0 million of revenue recognized that was included in the deferred revenue balance at the beginning of the period.

-Revenue allocated to remaining performance obligations represents contract revenue that has not yet been recognized, which includes deferred revenue and amounts that will be invoiced and recognized as revenue in future periods.
-This amount was \$138.0 million as of April 2, 2022, and the Company expects to recognize 35% of such revenue over the next 12 months and the remainder thereafter.
+Revenue allocated to remaining performance obligations ("RPOs") represents contract revenue that has not yet been recognized, which includes deferred revenue and amounts that will be invoiced and recognized as revenue in future periods but excludes variable consideration where the monthly invoicing is based on usage or where actual usage exceeds the minimum commitment.
+RPOs were \$206.2 million as of April 1, 2023, and the Company expects to recognize as revenue 37% of this amount over the next 12 months and the remainder thereafter.